Extension of Lipschitz maps definable in Hensel minimal structures: Introduction

 \section{Introduction}

 We are concerned with a 1-h-minimal, non-trivially valued field $K$ of equicharacteristic zero.
-This means that $K$ is a model of a 1-h-minimal theory $T$ in an expansion $\mathcal{L}$ of the pure valued field language $(K,0,1,+,-,\cdot,\mathcal{O}_{K})$.
-For the axiomatic concept of Hensel minimal theories, recently introduced by Cluckers--Halupczok--Rideau, we refer the reader to their papers~\cite{C-H-R,C-H-R-2}.
+In other words, $K$ is a model of a 1-h-minimal theory $T$ in an expansion $\mathcal{L}$ of the pure valued field language $(K,0,1,+,-,\cdot,\mathcal{O}_{K})$.
+The axiomatically based theory of Hensel minimal structures was recently introduced by Cluckers--Halupczok--Rideau~\cite{C-H-R}.